-Shockingly, of the women surveyed who had experienced incontinence, 41% had chosen to use period pads or liners instead of specialised incontinence products – and over 24% have never used any products to manage bladder leakage.
+Shockingly, of the people surveyed who had experienced incontinence, 41% had chosen to use period pads or liners instead of specialised incontinence products – and over 24% have never used any products to manage bladder leakage.

-Susie Hewson, founder and CEO of Natracare, said: “We have been campaigning and developing products that support women and protect the environment for over 30 years.
+Susie Hewson, founder and CEO of Natracare, said: “We have been campaigning and developing products that support people and protect the environment for over 30 years.
 This campaign is no different.
 We need to talk honestly and openly about incontinence.”

 People may not realise that one conventional incontinence pad takes around 500 years to break down into smaller pieces – they are full of plastic.
 Our biodegradable incontinence pads, suitable for stress incontinence, are light weight, plastic-free, totally chlorine-free and with organic cotton next to the skin.
-We want to unite women everywhere to feel confident that there are products available which can help them manage their leaking and protect the planet, too.”
+We want to unite people everywhere to feel confident that there are products available which can help them manage their leaking and protect the planet, too.”

 Incontinence products are the worst offenders for containing hidden plastic and petroleum-derived super absorbents.
-Natracare Dry & Light is the first plastic-free, sensitive alternative that gives women experiencing stress incontinence (or light bladder leakage) comfortable, reliable protection as well as caring for the environment.
+Natracare Dry & Light is the first plastic-free, sensitive alternative that gives people experiencing stress incontinence (or light bladder leakage) comfortable, reliable protection as well as caring for the environment.